Weather Hazards in the UK

-Extreme weather is when the weather is especially severe or out of season.
+Extreme weather refers to conditions that are especially severe or occur out of season.
 It is different from the usual weather pattern.
 Most parts of the UK are at risk from several types of extreme weather.
-Different air masses that affect the UK bring a variety of weather.
+Different air masses that affect the UK bring a range of weather conditions.

 The UK experiences a wide range of weather hazards.
 These include rain, wind, snow and drought.